oceanum/rompy-ww3/README.md

 # WAVEWATCH III (WW3) Plugin

+**⚠️ NOTE: This WW3 plugin is currently under active development and has not yet been officially released.
+The API and architecture are subject to change as we refine the  interface.**

 This package provides a plugin for the rompy framework to facilitate the setup, configuration, and execution of WAVEWATCH III (WW3) models.
 It leverages rompy's modular architecture to streamline the creation of WW3 model control